 Alternate sectors that could benefit from the inclusion of cryptocurrency circulation

-In February 2021, a Boston-based startup announced it had arranged a crypto-denominated cyber insurance policy with trading platform CoinList.
-Issued in partnership with Nayms, an insurance tech company based here in the UK, the move is claimed to be an industry-first.
+In February 2021, a Boston-based startup announced it had arranged a crypto-denominated cyber insurance policy with the trading platform CoinList.
+Issued in partnership with Nayms, an insurance tech company based here in the UK, the move is said to be an industry-first.

 Cryptocurrency may have started out as little more than an experimental concept, though there was no denying its game-changing potential.
 Over the past decade, this decentralized medium of exchange has grown into something much more concrete.
 Now, industry-watchers are fascinated by the possibilities that digital assets such as Bitcoin and their ecosystems present.

 Of course, there is much discussion about blockchain, cryptocurrency’s supportive ledger infrastructure, and the role that could play in major industry disruption.
 However, there is less talk about sectors that could benefit purely from digital currency circulation itself.